 Brain Tumour Research is on a mission to raise £7 million per year in order to support their four Research Centres of Excellence and establish three more.

-Professor David Coslett, Deputy Vice-Chancellor, Plymouth University said: “As world leaders in brain tumour research it is only right that we make Brain Tumour Research an official charity partner.
+Professor David Coslett, Deputy Vice-Chancellor, University of Plymouth said: “As world leaders in brain tumour research it is only right that we make Brain Tumour Research an official charity partner.
 We are starting out on an exciting journey with the charity which will see us together raise awareness of brain tumours, embark on some exciting fundraising activities and ultimately contribute to better therapies for patients - we firmly believe that our work holds the key to better, more effective treatments for this type of brain tumour in the future.
 We hope that the people of the South West will work with us to make this partnership a huge success.”